nick-n9/Resume/README.md

-Click GREEN BUTTON "CODE <>" to DOWNLOAD a zip file.
+Click GREEN BUTTON "<> CODE" to DOWNLOAD a zip file.